Blessed are those whose strength is in you, who have set their hearts on a pilgrimage. Psalm 84:5

-5 They said, “Return now, everyone, from his evil ways, and from your evil deeds, and continue dwelling in the land that the Lord has given to you and to your fathers, from of old and forever more.
-6 Do not go after other gods to serve them or worship them, and do not provoke me to anger with the work of your hands, then I will do you no harm.”
+5 The prophets said, ‘Turn now, everyone, from his evil ways and from your evil deeds and continue dwelling in the land that the Lord has given to you and to your fathers, from of old and forevermore.
+6 Do not go after other gods to serve them or worship them and do not provoke me to anger with the work of your hands.
+Then I will do you no harm.’

-7 “Yet you have not listened to me,” says the Lord, “that you may provoke me to anger with the work of your hands to your own harm.”
+7 ‘Yet to your own harm, you have not listened to me,’ says the Lord, ‘that you may provoke me to anger with the work of your hands.’

 8 Therefore the Lord of Hosts says: ‘Because you have not listened to my words, 9 I will send for all the families of the north, says the Lord, and I will send for Nebuchadnezzar the king of Babylon, my servant, and will bring them against this land, and against its inhabitants, and against all these nations all around.
 I will utterly destroy them and make them an astonishment, for ridicule, and unending desolation.